 Day wear - street/ home clothes including shoes, for use as you become more mobile.

 Moist hand wipes

 It is possible for the ward to provide help with toiletries if you are unable to bring them in for yourself.
-They are also available from the WRVS Shop and trolley.
+Some items are also available via the M&S shop in our main foyer or via the ward trolley.

 If you use or need the following

 It is very important that you bring all of your medicines with you when you come into hospital.
 Please give them to the nursing staff as they need to know exactly what medication you are taking.

 If you have any questions about your medicines, or you want to know more about them, please let the nurse looking after you know and they will get in touch with the pharmacist.